AlinaWan/kc-dig-tool-configs/KC-Tool-Suite/auto-appraiser/README.md

 - ⚠️ **"Dark" Modifier Warning**:
   The color `0x4F4F4F` is close to the hotbar background.
 This may cause false positives.
 Adjust **Tolerance** with care.

+- ⚠️ **"Gargantuan" and "Titanic" Color Overlap**:
+  Both **Gargantuan** and **Titanic** share the exact same detection color.
+Please be aware when interpreting results.
+This is just how the game works, and there’s nothing I can do to fix it.

 - 🎨 **Color Tolerance**:
   - Lower tolerance = stricter matching (less false positives, might miss slight color variations)
   - Higher tolerance = more lenient (may detect wrong colors)